mysteryduck/github/README.md

 <img src="https://github.com/mysteryduck/github/blob/master/img/0-9.png" height="500">

-Now back in RStudio, tell Git your user name and email address (these are used to label each commit to GitHub).
-Make sure the email address you enter here is the same as the one you registered on GitHub.
+Now back in RStudio, tell Git your user name and email address (these are used to label each commit that you make to GitHub).
+Make sure the email address you enter here is the same as the one that you registered on GitHub.

 ```{r}
 install(usethis)